GSA/cio.gov-redo/_pages/meetings-and-operations.md

 ---
-title: About Our Council
+title: CIO Council Meetings and Operations
-subtitle: CIO Council Meetings and Operations
+subtitle: Regularly hosted to discuss council priorities and obstacles
 layout: page
 permalink: /about/operations/
 ---